 The easiest way to decrease skin resistance is to get it wet.
 Therefore, touching electrical devices with wet hands, wet feet, or especially in a sweaty condition (salt water is a much better conductor of electricity than fresh water) is dangerous.
 In the household, the bathroom is one of the more likely places where wet people may contact electrical appliances, and so shock hazard is a definite threat there.
 Good bathroom design will locate power receptacles away from bathtubs, showers, and sinks to discourage the use of appliances nearby.
-Telephones that plug into a wall socket are also sources of hazardous voltage (the ringing signal in a telephone is 48 volts AC - remember that any voltage over 30 is considered potentially dangerous!).
+Telephones that plug into a wall socket are also sources of hazardous voltage (the open circuit voltage is 48 volts DC, and the ringing signal is 150 volts AC - remember that any voltage over 30 is considered potentially dangerous!).
 Appliances such as telephones and radios should never, ever be used while sitting in a bathtub.
 Even battery-powered devices should be avoided.
 Some battery-operated devices employ voltage-increasing circuitry capable of generating lethal potentials.